Top Internet Providers in Toronto for 2025 – Best Speeds & Plans

 Plans:

-Modem, Router, and Installation Fees: Modem rental is included in the plan; installation fees may apply depending on the package.
+Modem, Router, and Installation Fees: Modem rental is included in the plan, and installation fees may apply depending on the package you choose.
+Coextro offers easy installation and setup to get you connected quickly.

 Pros and Cons: